port-labs/port-docs/docs/guides-and-tutorials/setup-slack-reminders.md

   - Go to your [Port application](https://app.getport.io/), click on the `...` in the top right corner, then click `Credentials`.
 Copy your `Client ID` and `Client secret`.

-2. In the GitLab project where your pipeline will reside, create 3 new variables under `Settings -> CI/CD-> Variables`:
+2. In the GitLab project where your pipeline will reside, create 3 new variables under `Settings->CI/CD->Variables`:

 - `SLACK_WEBHOOK_URL` - the Slack Webhook URL of the destination channel.
 - `PORT_CLIENT_ID` - the client ID you copied from your Port app.